Animal-Abduction-Crew/docs/labelimg/howto.md

 * If there is an image without an animal on it just skip it.
 We'll delete useless `.png` files from GDrive when you submit your labels
 * If an image is blurry label it nevertheless!
 * If an image is very **VERY** blurry and you have a hard time detecting the animals **DON'T** label it.

+## Submitting labels

+1. Upload the `labels` folder containing your labels to the folder you claimed earlier.
+2. Update the status of the folder in the `Wer-Macht-Was` file
+3. Thank you 🙂